-Alabama has had an endless line of great receivers, backs and offensive linemen, so replacing DeVonta Smith and Najee Harris won’t be too difficult.
-However, fans should be really excited about prized quarterback Bryce Young, a dual-threat dynamo who presents a totally different element to the offense that Mac Jones couldn’t provide.
+Alabama has had an endless line of great receivers, backs and offensive linemen, so replacing DeVonta Smith, Jaylen Waddle, Najee Harris and reshuffling the o-line won’t be too difficult.
+Fans should be really excited about prized quarterback Bryce Young, a dual-threat dynamo who presents a totally different element to the offense that Mac Jones couldn’t provide.

 2. Clemson Tigers